 Disclaimer: This post may contain affiliate links.
 These links, if used and purchases made, we may earn a small commission.
 These affiliate programs do not impact the recommendations we make or the resources we refer you to.
 Our focus is on providing you the best resources for your nonprofit journey.If you have a donor engagement plan, then you’ll want to know how to set up Salesforce NPSP levels and use them for your plan.
 Donor engagement plans are designed to increase customer loyalty and satisfaction with the organization, as well as increase revenue from donations.

 An effective donor engagement plan will employ different strategies for different types of donors at various stages in their relationship with the company or nonprofit.
-Levels can help automate this process.
+Levels can help automate this process with little effort.

 We’ll show you how to set up and use Salesforce NPSP levels, and why you want to!